 4. 10-15 cc mid-stream urine sample should be poured into the container.

 5. The container should be capped immediately.

-6. The inside of the container delivered to the patient is sterile.
+6. Inside the container delivered to the patient is sterile.
 Do not touch inside the container or the lower surface of the lid.
-Avoid washing the inside of container.
+Avoid washing inside the container.